 In order for students to graduate on time, some classes are set in the morning “blocks”.
-“Blocks” are 8-week classes meeting either in the first half or second half of each semester.
-Sometimes, students may “double-block” depending on the required classes needed for the degree.
+“Blocks” A – E are classes offered once a week for the entire semester.
+Students can take as many “block” classes as they wish and depending on the required classes needed for the degree.

 Internships and experiences outside of the classroom is an integral part of the education at Boise Bible College.
 Most bachelor degrees require juniors and seniors to participate in supervised ministry experience in the field for which they are making preparation.
 Character formation is a primary goal of the internship process, as well as learning skills for ministry.

 Students must contact the Academic Office to receive information and instructions on internships a semester prior to the intended date of the internship.

 If you are a church or organization looking for interns, you must fill out a field mentor application in the Community pages.

 Boise Bible College will make reasonable accommodations for qualified students in keeping with federal law and remaining consistent with the academic integrity of the college.

 Students with physical or learning disabilities who require accommodations in order to access educational opportunities at BBC are encouraged to contact the Disability Support Services office at firstname.lastname@example.org or by calling 208-376-7731.

 Documentation of diagnosis of a disability may be required in order to secure these services.
 Any documentation provided by the student will be used to determine what level of accommodation may be required and will be kept confidential.